LeMikaelF/blog/_posts/2025-2-7-testing-transaction-isolation.md

 transactionTemplate.setIsolationLevel(TransactionDefinition.ISOLATION_READ_COMMITTED);
 ```

-On my computer (M2 Pro Max), this test fails in under a second, and with the correct isolation level and `NUM_EXPECTED_DEADLOCKS = 1`, if
+On my computer (Apple M2 Max), this test fails in under a second, and with the correct isolation level and `NUM_EXPECTED_DEADLOCKS = 1`, it
-mostly finishes in under 10 seconds.
+mostly passes in under 5 seconds, and most often under 10 seconds, although I've had more unlucky runs of up to 50 seconds.

 ## Tweaking the test harness

-You might have noticed the lack of synchronization before starting the two queries.
-I tried having both thread wait on a
-`CyclicBarrier` before running their SQL statements, but it reduced drastically the number of deadlocks I was able to generate.
-I'm not sure
-why.

-For more complicated transactions, I've had to synchronize both transactions using a `CyclicBarrier` and in one case where the two
-transactions I wanted to race weren't identical, I've had to add a short `Thread.sleep()` before one of them in order to maximize the rate
+In the past, for more complicated transactions, I've found that adding a short `Thread.sleep()` before one of them was a good way to
-of deadlocks.
+maximize the rate of deadlocks.
+Even with this simple `insert`, I found that I got far more deadlocks if I added a `Thread.sleep(1)`
+before the async thread.
+I'm not quite sure why that is, maybe it's something to do with the connection pool, or the scheduler.

 In order to simplify the code, I've deliberately ignored the issue that a test could run forever.
-Fixing this just requires watching the
+Addressing this just requires watching the
 number of iterations with an extra counter variable, and failing when it reaches an arbitrary limit.

 ## Conclusion

-Transaction isolation can be the source of hard-to-track bugs and introduce corruption in your data.
+Transaction isolation can be the source of hard-to-track bugs and introduce corruption our your data.
 For these reasons, it's important to
 know what can go wrong when our data is modified and accessed concurrently, and to be able to identify the correct isolation levels to
 prevent anomalies.
 In fact, that's
 what [my talk at ScALE 22x](https://www.socallinuxexpo.org/scale/22x/presentations/how-not-go-bankrupt-and-look-foolish-mastering-transactions-mysql)
 is all about.

+This test harness is database-agnostic, but transaction isolation levels [are not](https://github.com/ept/hermitage?tab=readme-ov-file).
+Therefore, it's important to understand the safety guarantees provided by a specific database.

-I've shown how to build a simple test harness that help secure development, and catch transaction isolation regressions.
-In the past, I used
+I've shown how to build a simple test harness that helps secure development, and catch transaction isolation regressions.
+In the past, such
-this strategy at Ticketmaster to guard against race conditions in high-traffic services.
+tests have served me well, both as a way to secure development, and as a way to prevent regressions.
+I'm hoping this strategy can now serve
+other people as well.

 _The code from this article is available [here](https://github.com/LeMikaelF/testing-transaction-isolation)._

-[//]: # (TODO say that this is completely database-agnostic, but the isolation levels are not, so it's important to know the specifics of your database)